 Dozens of albums and a few decades later, Ms. Jenkins has amassed a great deal of recognition, including a Grammy and an American Society of Composers, Authors and Publishers Lifetime Achievement Award.

 And she set the tone for others, including popular children’s musicians Dan Zanes and Laurie Berkner.
 Grammy Award winner Zanes, formerly of the ’80s band The Del Fuegos, started jamming with some other New York City dads at the park and eventually put out a tape.
 His guitar rock sound is similar to that of Berkner’s, also based in New York.
 Since her debut in 1997, she’s been featured on the Today Show and the Sprout TV network for kids.

-The idea of making music for Black children has appealed to many artists in other genres, but is often cast aside as a quickie or novelty project.
+The idea of making Black kids music has appealed to many artists in other genres, but is often cast aside as a quickie or novelty project.
 Some artists may use children’s music to toss a bone to fans who have kids, or to bring in younger fans who can’t listen to their adult tunes just yet.

-Erykah Badu began her career in the early ‘90s hosting a local TV show called Kid’s Lives and taught children’s drama and music classes in Dallas.
+Erykah Badu began her career as a Black children’s music artist.
+In the early ‘90s, she hosted a local TV show called Kid’s Lives and taught children’s drama and music classes in Dallas.
 Soul artist Ayanna Gregory, daughter of comedian and civil rights activist Dick Gregory, released her first children’s album I Dream a World in 2013.

 Rapper Andre 3000 of Outkast even released an animated show Class of 3000 and, of course, scored the hit soundtrack.
 Ziggy Marley, son of the legendary Bob Marley, has won Grammys for his children’s reggae albums.